tajpouria/aws-solutions-architect-hands-on/README.md

 RDS, Aurora and, ElastiCache

 - [] Create a MySQL RDS instance, and create read replica in the same AZ.
+- [✓] Create an Aurora RDS instance, and configure replica auto scaling.
+- [✓] Create a Redis Cluster and a Memcached ElastiCache instances.

 ## Resources